Graph Neural Network with Local Frame for Molecular Potential Energy Surface

 \subsection{Ablation study}

 We perform an ablation study to verify our model designs.
 The results are shown in Table~\ref{tab::abl}.

-On average, ablation of $d^{3}$ term in Equation~(\ref{equ:frame_projection}) (NoDir3) leads to $20\%$ higher MAE, which verifies the necessity of frame-frame projection.
-In contrast, ablation of the $d^2$ term in Equation~(\ref{equ::dir12}) (NoDir2) only results in $1\%$ higher MAE on three datasets, which illustrates that, as shown in our theoretical analysis, projection of direction on the target node and frame is enough for high expressive power.
-The column Global replaces the local frames with the pooled global frame, resulting in $100\%$ higher loss, which verifies the advantages of local frames.
-Ablation of filter decomposition (NoDecomp) leads to $9\%$ higher loss, indicating the advantage of separately processing distance and projections.
-Finally, we find although using different filters for each message passing layer (NoShare) uses much more computation time (1.67$\times$) and parameters (3.55$\times$), it only leads to $0.01\%$ lower loss on average, illustrating that sharing filters does little harm to the expressive power.
+On average, ablation of frame-frame projection (NoDir2) leads to $18\%$ higher MAE, which verifies the necessity of frame-frame projection.
+The column Global replaces the local frames with the global frame, resulting in $100\%$ higher loss, which verifies local frames' advantages over global frame.
+Ablation of filter decomposition (NoDecomp) leads to $10\%$ higher loss, indicating the advantage of separately processing distance and projections.
+Although using different filters for each message passing layer (NoShare) uses much more computation time ($1.67\times$) and parameters ($3.55\times$), it only leads to $0.01\%$ lower loss on average, illustrating that sharing filters does little harm to the expressivity.